axe312ger/metalsmith-adaptive-images/README.md

 ### `processImages(files, metalsmith, done)`

-Plugin to process the images.
-You pass configuration while initializing the module.
-See above.
+Metalsmith plugin to process the images found in the metadata of your files.
+Transforms an array of images to a proper map (object) with all information needed for adaptive display.

+Thanks to this function, you can easily access your images within your page JS or in your templates to work with them.

 ### `replaceImages(files, metalsmith, done)`

-Plugin to replace the images.
-You pass configuration while initializing the module.
-See above.
+Metalsmith plugin to replace the images.

+It will use [cheerio](https://cheerio.js.org/) to scan all html files for images and add the srcset and sizes attribute to them.

+Change the `htmlFileGlob` or
+`htmlImageSelector` option if you have special needs.

 ### `renderImage(src, attrs = {})`